Upward-Spiral-Science/spect-team/Docs/extended_progress_report_yatbear.md

 ### Predictive Analysis

-I used 10-fold cross validation to train five different binary classifiers on the reduced features.
+I used 10-fold cross validation to train nine different binary classifiers on the reduced features.
 The performances are listed below:

 | Classifier | Accuracy | Standard Deviation |
 |------------|----------|--------------------|